pulumi/docs/content/blog/easily-create-and-manage-aws-eks-kubernetes-clusters-with-pulumi/index.md

 ---

-Provisioning, managing, and monitoring a Kubernetes cluster is no easy task.
-AWS now offers EKS to ease a lot of that burden -- but it's still difficult to get up and running.
-Pulumi's infrastructure as code can help!
-We can now provision an entire EKS cluster with a single CLI command, thanks to [the `@pulumi/eks` package](https://github.com/pulumi/pulumi-eks).
+Provisioning, managing, and monitoring a Kubernetes cluster is not easy.
+AWS now offers EKS to reduce that burden -- but it's still difficult to get up and running.
+Pulumi's infrastructure as code SDKs can help!
+We can provision an entire EKS cluster with a single CLI command, thanks to [the `@pulumi/eks` package](https://github.com/pulumi/pulumi-eks).
 Let's see how.
 <!--more-->